 How long will the software take to learn?

 This is a critical indicator of how useful candidate sourcing tools will be for your organization.
 If you’re looking at a weeks-long onboarding process or having to specifically upskill your talent teams in order to use it, you might be better off looking for a more user-friendly solution.

 12 best candidate sourcing software for 2022

 Let’s get into it, shall we?
-The software solutions below all have the potential to assist recruiters and talent teams when it comes to automating and streamlining the candidate sourcing process.
+The candidate sourcing tools below all have the potential to assist recruiters, and talent teams when it comes to automating and streamlining the candidate sourcing process.